RahulP-Here/Python_Levelup_challenge/README.md

 This challange contains 10 days.
 In Each days you will be introduced with a exercise which is more challanging than previous one.
 This will also help you to test your python basic skills.
 I will upload each exercise till 10 days with a solution file.

-Those exercise includes my quick revision on my Python learning.
+Those exercises includes my quick revision on my Python learning.

 Best Of Luck....